 As so often happened in this test the Ibis Mojo HD3 fell into neutral territory.
 With an unbelievably buttery 160mm boosted Fox 36 Factory fork, a rough riding DW-link and Fox Factory Float DPS shock rear end, and responsive handling that twitches up at speed and on steeper descents — this bike just averages out.

 The Pivot and Specialized are at the negative end of the confidence spectrum.
 The Specialized's sneaky skid on their spec'd Butcher and Slaughter Control tires guarantees a slower, more cautious ride.
-The rear FSR suspension with an Íhlins shock is also one of the rougher rides in the test, which squirrels up the bike's handling.
+The rear FSR suspension with a Íhlins shock is also one of the rougher rides in the test, which squirrels up the bike's handling.
 We focused more on making it through than having any fun.
 Curiosity made us switch out the tires for a minute, which helped, but the choppy RockShox Pike RC fork and rear end still rattled nerves.

 The Pivot also suffers from a front tire slide, exacerbated by narrow rims.
-Its major problem was a bizarrely uncomfortable cockpit that sets the rider up right over the front fork, making the otherwise solid 160mm Fox 36 Factory fork feel divey and soft, decimating trust.
-Luckily the excellent DW-link rear suspension with a Fox Float X shock is some consolation, but we find ourselves riding further back than we'd like to avoid going over the bars.
+Its major problem was a bizarrely uncomfortable cockpit that sets the rider up directly over the front fork, making the otherwise solid 160mm Fox 36 Factory fork feel divey and soft, decimating trust.
+Luckily the excellent DW-link rear suspension with a Fox Float X shock is some consolation, but we find ourselves riding further back then we'd like to avoid going over the bars.

 The Santa Cruz Nomad and Yeti SB5.5c are both incredibly stable.
 But, as their 800mm wide handlebars suggest, they require some wrangling, mostly in the turns.
-Still, the Santa Cruz is plenty responsive and the Yeti's boosted front fork translates to very direct steering.
+Still, the Santa Cruz is plenty responsive, and the Yeti's boosted front fork translates to very direct steering.
 But while the Yeti is quick to start a maneuver, it can be a little slow to complete it.